totuni/esp-studio-examplesII/Utilities/Counter/README.md

 This project has three Source windows:

-- Source_CSV: Ingests location data from a CSV file using a file system connector.
+- Source_CSV: Ingests location data from a CSV file using a file and socket connector.
 The schema includes a timestamped key along with latitude and longitude coordinates.
 - Source_video: Uses a videoc capture connector to load video frames from a sample video file.
 Each frame is treated as an event with an ID and image blob.
 - Source_timed: Uses a timer connector to emit synthetic events at fixed intervals.
 Each event includes an ID, timestamp, and label.